 The MGC Location Map file is an ASCII file that maps soft prefixes to hard path names.
 It allows flexibility in managing designs in both homogeneous and heterogeneous networks.
-With location maps, designs can be moved to different directories, and/or different workstations without changing internal design references.
+With location maps, you can move designs to different directories and/or different workstations without changing internal design references.

-The MGC Location Map file is required by the Mentor Graphics tools to determine relative path names.
+The Mentor Graphics tools require the MGC Location Map file to determine relative path names.
 The Mentor Graphics and Actel tools locate this file with the MGC_LOCATION_MAP environment variable.
-Other variables, including the \$MGC_GENLIB variable are declared in the MGC Location Map file.
+Other variables, including the \$MGC_GENLIB variable, are declared in the MGC Location Map file.

-The MGC Location Map file is user-definable.
-The name that you give this file is inconsequential as long as you reference its locations correctly in the MGC_LOCATION_MAP environment variable.
-See "Configuring User's Accounts for the C-Shell" on page 5, for details.
+The MGC Location Map file is user definable.
+The name that you give this file is inconsequential, as long as you reference its locations correctly in the MGC_LOCATION_MAP environment variable.
+For details, see "Configuring User's Accounts for the C-Shell" on page 5.

-To create an MGC Location Map file:
+To create an MGC Location Map file,

-To create an MGC Location Map file, follow the design of the listing for the MGC_LOCATION_MAP file provided as follows:
+follow the design of the listing for the MGC_LOCATION_MAP file provided as follows:

-'''

-MGC_LOCATION_MAP_1

-$ALSDIR

-<alsdir>

-$MGC_GENLIB

-<mentor_lib_dir>/gen_lib

-$MYDESIGNS

-<project_dir>

-'''
+MGC_LOCATION_MAP_1 \$ALSDIR <alsdir> \$MGC_GENLIB <mentor_lib_dir>/gen_lib \$MYDESIGNS <project_dir>